Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: Preliminary Results

 We select ten models from Hugging Face, including the base version of \emph{BERT}, three models trained for sentiment classification ~\cite{socher-etal-2013-recursive, zhang_dive_2023}, and six task-specific non-sentiment classification models to evaluate the rankings produced by model search.
 We use Alsatian's~\cite{alsatian} baseline approach and 500 test and training samples to search the models and generate the ground truth ranking by fully fine-tuning all ten models.
 Model search ranks domain-specific models lowest, the BERT base model in the middle, and sentiment classification models highest.
 The highest-ranked model achieves the highest accuracy when being fully fine-tuned.

 We compare four approaches, all utilizing \ac{llm}-generated labels, with the goal of reaching 0.89 accuracy.
 Our baseline collects $n$ \ac{llm}-generated labels and then fine-tunes a standard BERT model to evaluate model development time.
 For this, a minimum of 5,000 items are required to reach the target accuracy of 0.89, which takes eleven minutes.
 The naive search baseline (\textit{S-naive}) takes 53 minutes to fine-tune all ten available models on 5,000 items and select the best-performing one.
 It achieves an accuracy of 0.92.
-The model search approach (\textit{S-500}) selects the best-performing model and fine-tunes it on 500 training samples.
+The model search approach \textit{S-500} selects the best-performing model and fine-tunes it on 500 training samples.
 With under three minutes, it completes 4$\times$ faster than the baseline and 19$\times$ faster than the naive search while reaching an accuracy of 0.91.
 With 500 samples for model search and 5,000 samples for fine-tuning, \textit{S-5000} takes twelve minutes and matches the accuracy of the naive search baseline while being $4.4\times$ faster.
 When aiming for the highest accuracy using a naive search approach, model search is the bottleneck.
 In our experiment, this shifts when using a more advanced search method or more data for fine-tuning than for searching.
-However, the bottleneck shifts back to model search when searching through all 6,000 fine-tuned BERT variants or all 2,000,000 models on Hugging Face, making model search the bottleneck again.
+However, the bottleneck shifts back to model search when searching through all 6,000 fine-tuned BERT variants or all 2M models on Hugging Face.
+We can mitigate this by a model store that provides system-level optimizations and advanced search capabilities.
+Following the approach described in \autoref{sec:vision-model-store-search}, we reduce the effective search space to 70 models.
+Extrapolating from the \textit{S-5000} setting, which requires approximately one minute to evaluate ten models, this corresponds to an estimated search time of about 7 minutes.
+By applying additional optimizations, such as partial model access, successive halving, or loading compressed models, the overall search overhead can be further reduced, at which point \ac{llm} inference for data labeling becomes the dominant bottleneck again.

 \begin{takeaway} Model search followed by fine-tuning outperforms alternative model development approaches in development time, accuracy, and required dataset size. \end{takeaway}